-But I hadn’t tasted premium albacore before working for Sitka Salmon Shares.
-My first time cooking an albacore loin (dutifully following Culinary Director Grace Parisi’s recipe for her Pepper-Crusted Tuna Niçoise) truly changed how I view tuna.
-In fact, it seemed like a completely different fish from what I'd come to expect.
+But I hadn’t tasted an albacore loin before working for Sitka Salmon Shares.
+My first time eating one (after dutifully following Culinary Director Grace Parisi’s recipe for her Pepper-Crusted Tuna Niçoise) opened my eyes to a completely different fish than the one I'd come to associate with a tin can.
 It turns out that only the tuna that are handled with the most rigorous quality standards are sold as loins.
 The rest go into cans to be sold on the shelf.
 But it’s more than that.
 Honestly, I altogether underestimated tuna.
 Not only as a food, but as a wild animal.

 Here are a few facts I learned while writing this piece about North Pacific albacore that left me gobsmacked:

 Their tails thrum against the deck of a boat faster than I can tap my fingers, and they sound to me like a woodpecker drumming.

 They travel in schools that can be up to 19 miles wide.
 After a quick Google search, I discovered that 19 miles is wider than the widest point of the Mississippi River.

 Pop quiz: What is the world’s widest river?

 The Quick Google Answer (QGA): The Amazon River!
 It's 7 miles wide at its widest point.

 That means if you were to traverse a large school of tuna (skipping atop their long fins perhaps?), you would very nearly have completed an entire marathon.